WordsOut poems by Godfrey Rust | collection THE PLACE WHERE SOCKS GO | home

 this place is good enough.

-It’s a hard commercial world out there
+It’s a tough commercial world out there

 and each department has its claim on space